integrated-inferences/CausalQueries/CONTRIBUTING.md

   As vignettes making use of `update_model()` may have long run-/compile times and we wish to minimize time and resource demands both when testing an deploying `CausalQueries`; vignette writing and updating makes use of a slightly modified workflow.
   Vignettes are complied locally from a `vignette-name.Rmd.orig` file; its outputs are dumped to the `vignette` folder and a `vignette-name.Rmd` file with non-executable code chunks is constructed from these outputs.
-This workflow is handles via the `build_vignettes()` function in the package.
+This workflow is handled via the `build_vignettes()` function in the package.

   If you wish to add a new vignette please proceed as follows: